 All respondents aged 4-15 will be asked to wear an ActiGraph (AG).
 The AG is a small lightweight accelerometer which measures physical activity.
+The AG is introduced at the end of CAPI1

-It is worn on a belt above the right hip.
-Respondents will be asked to wear the AG for seven consecutive days while they are awake and remove it when they are sleeping, swimming, showering or having a bath.
-The AG records their energy expenditure by capturing the respondent's movements in its digital memory.
+The AG is worn on a belt above the right hip for 7 consecutive days (while they are awake).
+The seven day period will start on the day after the interview.
+It should be removed when sleeping, swimming, showering or having a bath.